 - As a follow up, EFH analysts asked for confirmation that their efforts were an improvement that helped address the SA's concerns to the extent possible as offered by the EFH analysts at this time.
-The SA was also informed that our detailed responses to all of their comments would be provided in the final version of this summary report and that the revised species EFH NOAA Technical Memoranda chapters would be shared with them when available before the February 2022 SSC meeting. - The SA had no more remaining comments or questions.
+The SA was also informed that our detailed responses to all of their comments would be provided in the final version of this summary report and that the revised species EFH NOAA Technical Memo chapters would be shared with them when available before the February 2022 SSC meeting. - o (Awaiting additional SA response)